Tuthuyvongan/Tuthuyvongan/README.md

 ## 👋 Hi, I'm Anh Thu 👋

 - I’m Anh Thu, currently based in Vietnam.
-I’ve had the opportunity to work with a variety of technologies including SQL, MySQL, Expo, React Native, Android, and iOS.
+I’ve had the opportunity to work with a variety of technologies including SQL, MySQL, Expo, React Native.

-- 👨‍💻 All of my projects are available at [[here](https://github.com/Tuthuyvongan?tab=repositories,)].
+- 👨‍💻 All of my projects are available at [here](https://github.com/Tuthuyvongan?tab=repositories).

 - 📫 You can reach me at: `<your-email>`